Abdel-Majed Abdel Bary: ISIS activities

 In 2014, his family home in London was raided by the British police which provoked a strong reaction from him on social media.
 He wrote on his Twitter account: "They have nothing to do with this, they did not even know where I am.
 I haven't lived at home for years you pagans."
 Bary kept an online presence using the name Abu Klashnikov on Twitter, but his account was eventually suspended.
 Bary also claimed that he and Junaid Hussain were kidnapped, tortured and robbed by members of a rival Islamic terror group.

 In July 2015, it was reported that Bary was on the run in Turkey, after having left ISIS.
-He disguised himself as a refugee and escaped during the ISIS retreat from Tal Abyad in June 2015, Bary shortly returned on Twitter as @LJinnay where he spoke to his former friends and fans, but then deleted it after one week.
-He has not been heard from since, now being sought by both the British security services and by ISIL executioners, who have recently killed scores of foreign fighters for deserting their ranks, according to British security sources.
+He was believed to have disguised himself as a refugee and escaped during the ISIS retreat from Tal Abyad in June 2015.

-As of December 2017, it was reported that Bary was still alive and perhaps wishing to return to Britain.
-Bary briefly reuploaded videos to his LJinnyVEVO channel in late July 2017, but he is believed to have carried his refugee disguise into Europe.
-His inactivity on social media may be a result of his attempts to keep a low profile.
+Arrest and death

-On 21 April 2020, he was arrested in Almería, Spain with two other terrorists, in an operation led by the Spanish police and the CNI that knew he had entered Spanish soil illegally in a dinghy.
+On 21 April 2020, he and two other collaborators (Abderrezak Siddiki and Kossaila Chollouah) were arrested in Almería, Spain, in an operation led by the Spanish police and the National Intelligence Centre (CNI), who were aware that they had arrived on Spanish soil illegally in a dinghy on 14 April.
+Officers analyzed their social media and identified Siddiki ordered delivery food to Cádiz Street, where they arrested them.

+On 12 July 2023, he was put on trial in Soto del Real, Madrid on charges related to membership of ISIS as well as using online scams to raise funds for terrorist activities.
+He denied all charges.

+On the morning of 26 July 2023, he was found dead in his cell at Puerto III in El Puerto de Santa María, where he had been imprisoned pending the verdict in his trial.
+He was 32 and the body showed no signs of violence.
+His cause of death is unconfirmed.
+However his father claimed that he died due to anti depressant pills which were forced upon him by the Prison's medical staff.